Use C++ Global Constants with Caution

 What are the ramifications of C++ global constants?

-Item 2 of the Effecitve C++ recommends against #define
+Item 2 of the Effecitve C++ recommends against #defines.

 This is very good advice in general; however…